 After being shipwrecked on course to the West Indies, the Garifuna settled in Belize’s southern villages in the early 1800s.
 Their blend of African and Caribbean influences created a dish using ingredients easily available in the local subtropical climate, from cassava to coconuts.

-Traditionally, a bowlful of this famous fish soup is spooned out with a side of cassava bread on November 19th - a national holiday that celebrates the Garifuna's settlement.
-This humble fare certainly captures the vibrant spirit of the nation of Belize and you can find it almost anywhere.
-You can head to Dangriga or Hopkins on the mainland for a more authentic taste, but even the most luxury island resorts in Ambergris Caye will offer contemporary version that will charm both tourists and locals alike.
+Traditionally, a bowlful of this famous fish soup is spooned out with a side of cassava bread on November 19th – a national holiday that celebrates the Garifuna’s settlement.
+This humble fare can be found almost anywhere in the country.
+Head to Dangriga or Hopkins on the mainland for a more authentic taste, but even the most luxury island resorts in Ambergris Caye offer contemporary versions.

 Chef Nolvin loves this dish and describes it as a rich, comforting soup he would prepare for family occasions and keeping the heritage of Belize alive.
 He says that part of the appeal is its versatility; you can switch up the ingredients any way you’d like.
 For example, any kind of fish can be substituted into this tasty broth, and scotch bonnets will work in place of habaneros.
 If it sounds good, throw it in - you really can’t go wrong.